 While cooking is a flavor game that’s more lenient to mistakes, baking is a science, of which I’m not yet a master.
 (Do I have a literal Master in Food Science?
 Yes, but I digress).

 Well I figured since I somehow nailed the whole Black Bean Brownie thing, Chickpea Blondies seemed like the natural next step in legume experimentation.
 And it’s safe to say we found another winner!
-Gooey and chocolatey and deceivingly full of protein-packed and nutritious chickpeas (while being totally gluten-free)!
-Let’s do this.
+This healthier dessert recipe is easy, delicious, and one of my favorite chickpea recipes!

 Chickpea Blondies Ingredients